Planning a safe return to our campuses

 As the COVID-19 situation develops, the University will communicate with students about how they can return to the UK to resume study and what to do in the event of any travel restrictions impose in the UK or by other governments.
 Communications received from UKVI on 24 March 2020 have not set a strict deadline for Tier 4 students to return to the UK for study after the COVID-19 situation ends.
 The University will provide flexibility where possible to support Tier 4 students who are trying to return to the UK for study.

-How can I get support to apply for a Short-Term Study visa to return to the UK?
+How can I get support to apply for a visit visa to return to the UK?

 If I am currently on a work placement, and the placement provider closes their buildings, what am I required to do?